 This workflow explains how to share a web elevation layer with default settings.
 To change the default configuration, see Configure a web elevation layer.

-- In the Contents pane, right-click the elevation source layer in your scene that you want to share and click Share As Web Layer .
+- In the Contents pane, right-click the elevation source in your scene's ground surface that you want to share and click Share as Web Layer .

 - Provide a name for the web layer.